MicroEJ/docs/Tutorials/trainingNetworking.rst

 Intended Audience
 =================

-This training is for developers wishing to develop Applications with a network connectivity.
+This training is designed for developers who want to create Applications with network connectivity.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Knowledge of Java programming language.
+- A basic knowledge of Java programming language.
-- Knowledge of networking concepts.
+- A basic knowledge of networking concepts.

 Training Resources
 ==================